Just Make Believe

 Lady Adelaide Mystery, Book 3

 A week-long house party in the country—why not?
-Lady Adelaide Compton has nothing else to do, now that the year of mourning for her unfaithful husband is up and plans to rekindle her romantic life have backfired.
+Lady Adelaide has nothing else to do, now that her year of mourning for her unfaithful husband is up and her plans to rekindle her romantic life have backfired.
 But when her hostess is found dead on the conservatory floor, Addie knows just who to call—Detective Inspector Devenand Hunter of Scotland Yard.

 Dev may not want to kiss Addie again, but he’s anxious to solve the crime.
 Who would want to kill Pamela, the beautiful wife of one of Britain’s greatest Great War heroes?
-Certainly not her devoted, disabled husband, Sir Hugh Fernald.
+Certainly not her devoted and wheelchair-bound husband, Sir Hugh Fernald.
 The other guests seem equally innocent and improbable.